hacdias/playground/README.md

 1. Create an application on https://foursquare.com/developers/apps/.
     - The callback should be `http://localhost:PORT/callback` where `PORT` is defined on `.env`.
-2. Run `node bin/swarm login` and append the result to `.env`.
+2. Run `./bin.js swarm login` and append the result to `.env`.
-3. Run `node bin/swarm sync` and then a file called `history.json` will be generated.
+3. Run `./bin.js swarm sync` and then a file called `history.json` will be generated.

 ## Trakt